PHTN1432: Vacuum Systems and Thin Film Technology

 FIRST, you must TURN OFF THE RGA FILAMENT!

-Stop the scan then turn off the filament using the filament icon.
+Stop the scan then turn off the filament using the filament icon if not already done.
 Check it twice - these are $360.00 each!
 Now that the RGA is off it is safe to bring the pressure higher than 10-4 torr.
 If the filament is left on above a preset limit an interlock system will trip and power to the RGA will be cut - if this occurs the pressure at the RGA head must be reduced again and the RGA re-initialized from the connect menu.
-Now open the evacuate valve and pump the residual gases out of the manifold.
+Now open the evacuate valve and pump the residual gases out of the manifold for five minutes.

 You need the following observations from Part B: